talatkuyuk/informatics_notes_turkish/git.md

 ### Go to a specific commit state

-> git checkout a1b2c3 _you can use a commit hash_
+_you can use a commit hash_

-> git checkout v2.0.0 _you can use a tag name_
+> git checkout a1b2c3

+_you can use a tag name_

-> git checkout tags/v2.0.0 _you can use a tag name either with /tags prefix_
+> git checkout v2.0.0

+_you can use a tag name either with /tags prefix_

+> git checkout tags/v2.0.0

-> _now we are in a state known as "detached HEAD", don't make any new commit here_
+_now we are in a state known as "detached HEAD", don't make any new commit here_

 ### Go back to main or master